 A World of Sensations: Dare to Challenge Your Skills!
 This route will put you to the test and make you feel in harmony with your surroundings.
 The wind on your face, the sound of the water, and a deep connection with nature… An experience you won’t forget.

-To conclude the adventure, you will spend a day exploring the astonishing Machu Picchu and learning about the fascinating history of the Incas.
-As you gaze upon Machu Picchu, you will be amazed by its monumental architecture, built on top of a mountain.
-Close your eyes for a moment and travel back in time, imagining what life was like in this sacred city, where every stone tells a story of greatness and resilience.
+To cap off the adventure, you will spend a day exploring the amazing Machu Picchu and learning about the fascinating history of the Incas.
+You will marvel at its monumental architecture, perched atop a mountain.
+Close your eyes for a moment and travel back in time, imagining what life was like in this sacred city, where every stone tells a story of grandeur and harmony.

 Description of the route